balabit/syslog-ng-rust-modules/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/home/btibi/install/syslog-ng ..
 ```

- `CMAKE_INSTALL_PREFIX` should point to the directory, where syslog-ng was installed.
+ You can also use CMake's graphical configurator (`cmake-gui`). `CMAKE_INSTALL_PREFIX` should point to the directory, where syslog-ng was installed.
- You can also use CMake's graphical configurator (`cmake-gui`).
+ The default build type is `Debug`, you can build a highly optimized version with the `-DCMAKE_BUILD_TYPE=Release` flag.
 1. Build the project:
 ```
 make